giantswarm/docs/src/content/getting-started/prepare-your-provider-account/azure/_index.md

 az vm list-usage --location <region>
 ```

 If your current quotas are insufficient, you can request an increase.
-In the portal, there is no cli command, follow the steps below:
+In the portal, there is no CLI command, follow the steps below:

 * Go to the **Quotas** section in the [Azure portal](https://portal.azure.com/#view/Microsoft_Azure_Capacity/QuotaMenuBlade/~/myQuotas).
-* Click on pencil button to **request an adjustement**.
+* Click on pencil button to **request an update**.
 * Fill the new limit and submit the request.

 <img src="./quota_editing.png" style="border: solid 1px aliceblue; margin: 8px 0;" alt="Azure quotas edit" />